Fliplet/fliplet-cli/docs/API/integrations/sso-saml2.md

 ![SAML2](../../assets/img/saml/auth0-2.png)

-You will need to copy the callback URL and paste it to the Auth0 configuration interface:
+Once the URL has opened and a XML is shown on the browser, you will need to copy the callback URL and paste it to the Auth0 configuration interface:

 ![SAML2](../../assets/img/saml/auth0-3.png)